A successful entrepreneur, an ambassador of gender equality, and a mother, Manuela Andaloro tells her story.

 On 14 June, over half a million women and men across Switzerland joined the demonstrations following the strike, plus all those who participated in a “digital” way.
 What do you wish for, Manuela?
 “I wish for strong governmental reforms and independent inspections of companies to assess corporate culture, and diversity within them.
 And I also expect each of us to raise awareness of issues of vital importance, in each of our daily roles, as mothers, fathers, teachers, workers, leaders.
 Starting from making our children aware of the importance of equality, inclusion and an open mind-set to face today’s new challenges”.

-Manuela Andaloro is a senior professional with over 19 years of executive experience in global roles in financial services, business strategy, digital transformation and engagement, having lived and worked in Milan, London and Zurich for firms such as Nielsen, Financial News and UBS.
-Since 2017, she is Founder and Managing Director of Swiss-based SmartBizHub, an exclusive management consultancy focusing on future tech and future of work.
-In March 2018 she also founded SmartPlan – a strong cross-sector business community that delivers insights on the future of work, and future technology.
-Manuela runs since 2014 a successful blog on culture and impact, capturing best practices, thought-leading content, and interviews to impact-makers and EQ-driven leaders who are driving our world forward.
-She is a board member of various Swiss and international organizations, including the Weizmann Young European Network (WYEN) of the Weizmann Institute of Science.
-She is a D&I champion and advocate for inclusive leadership, speaks English, Italian, German and Spanish and lives in Zurich with her husband and two children.
+Manuela Andaloro is a senior professional with over 19 years of executive experience in global roles in financial services, business strategy and digital transformation, having lived in Milan, London and Zurich and worked for firms such as Nielsen, Financial News and UBS.
+Since 2017, she is the Founder of Swiss-based SmartBizHub, a management consultancy specialising in marketing, positioning, communications, sustainability, future tech and future work.
+Manuela is a professional speaker, a published author, and an editorial consultant for various leading publications on the topics of finance, social shifts, impact, culture and leadership.
+She serves as advisory board member of various Swiss and international organizations, and as a board member of the Weizmann Institute of Science in Europe.
+Manuela is a D&I champion and advocate for EQ- driven leadership, speaks English, Italian, German and Spanish and lives in Zurich with her husband and two children.